oneapi-src/oneDNN/tests/benchdnn/doc/driver_rnn.md

 ## Precision Configurations

-The `--cfg` option specifies the data type to be used for a problem.
+The `--cfg` option specifies the [data types](knobs_dt.md) to be used for a problem.
 It also defines the data filling strategy.
 It is implicit for the integer type saturation.
 This option also defines the threshold for computation errors.

 The table below shows supported name configurations for this driver: